nightkeepers/CI-SSOD/README.md

 # CI-SSOD

-The offical code for our ICCV2023 paper ["Gradient-based Sampling for Class Imbalanced Semi-supervised Object Detection"](https://openaccess.thecvf.com/content/ICCV2023/html/Li_Gradient-based_Sampling_for_Class_Imbalanced_Semi-supervised_Object_Detection_ICCV_2023_paper.html).
+The official code for our ICCV2023 paper ["Gradient-based Sampling for Class Imbalanced Semi-supervised Object Detection"](https://openaccess.thecvf.com/content/ICCV2023/html/Li_Gradient-based_Sampling_for_Class_Imbalanced_Semi-supervised_Object_Detection_ICCV_2023_paper.html).

 ## Process(In preparation):
 1. [✓] Submit the initial code.
-2. [-] Submit the datasets and the instruction of data preparation().
+2. [-] Submit the datasets and the instructions of data preparation().
-3. [-] Submit the instruction of environment installation.
+3. [-] Submit the instructions for environment installation.
-4. [] Submit the instruction of training and testing.
+4. [] Submit the instructions for training and testing.
-5. [] Reproduce the results with current code and submit the checkpoints.
+5. [] Reproduce the results with the current code and submit the checkpoints.
 6. [] Modify the initial code for robustness.

 ## Usage: